$60,000 a year for up to 2 years

 The PhRMA Foundation’s Postdoctoral Fellowship in Translational Medicine supports individuals (U.S. and non-U.S. citizens) engaged in a multidisciplinary, collaborative research training program at an accredited U.S. university that will extend their credentials in translational medicine.

-Application Portal Opens
+Application Portal Opens for Letters of Intent

 Translational medicine is a scientific discipline focused on turning observations in the laboratory, clinic, and community into medicines, diagnostics, or other interventions that improve human health.

 Translational medicine fosters a patient-focused research cycle that stretches from the lab bench to the patient bedside and back to the lab again.
 This includes adapting basic research discoveries in cells, tissues, and animals for application in humans and then taking the knowledge of what did and didn’t work in the clinic back to the bench.

 Given the breadth of the discipline, the PhRMA Foundation’s Translational Medicine Program focuses specifically on novel research that uses the “bedside to bench” approach to address unmet needs in the diagnosis, treatment, and prevention of disease.
 The Foundation seeks research proposals that focus on identifying unmet clinical needs and developing new diagnostic, experimental, and computational approaches and technologies to improve patient care and management.

 Applicants should work with clinical collaborators to identify unmet clinical needs.
 Proposals should integrate innovative technologies, with advanced biological, chemical, diagnostic, and pharmacological sciences and engineering methodologies in areas that include but not are limited to:

 - Genetics (Molecular, Pharmaco-, Population, Medical)

 - Genomics (Functional, Structural, Toxico-, Pharmaco-, Comparative)

 - Pathways and Networks